MonashDataFluency/data-fluency-website/content/intro_to_python/working_with_data.md

 1. Create a plot of average weight across all species per plot.
 2. Create a plot of total males versus total females for the entire dataset.
-{: .challenge}

-## Summary Plotting Challenge
+## _Extra Plotting Challenge_

-Create a stacked bar plot, with weight on the Y axis, and the stacked variable being sex.
+1. Create a stacked bar plot, with weight on the Y axis, and the stacked variable being sex.
 The plot should show total weight by sex for each plot.
 Some tips are below to help you solve this challenge:

 * [For more on Pandas plots, visit this link.](http://pandas.pydata.org/pandas-docs/stable/visualization.html#basic-plotting-plot)
 * You can use the code that follows to create a stacked bar plot but the data to stack